PowerDNS/pdns/docs/migration.rst

 This tool lets you migrate data from one backend to another, it moves all data, including zones, metadata and crypto keys (if present).
-Some example use cases are moving from Bind style zonefiles to SQL based, or other way around, or moving from MyDNS to gMySQL.
+Some example use cases are moving from BIND-style zonefiles to SQL based, or other way around, or moving from MyDNS to gMySQL.

 Prerequisites